 Leading Improvement in Mathematics Teaching is part of Bastow's Numeracy Suite.

-Designed for educators with a desire to develop their understanding of middle leadership and their capacity to lead teachers of mathematics and numeracy, including:
+Designed for educators with a desire to develop their understanding of middle leadership and their capacity to lead teams of teachers to improve mathematics and numeracy, including:

 - primary or secondary numeracy or mathematics leaders

 - professional learning community leaders

 The estimated time commitment for this course is 3 hours per week during workshop weeks, and up to 2 hours per week during non-workshop weeks.